sunix/che-quarkus-demo/README.md

     1. Start the quarkus app in devmode.
 With the right command `compile quarkus:dev`.
     2. Running it should popup windows to access to the exposed port of the app.
     3. Open the link into another tab and access to the `/hello`.
 It should display `hello`.
-    4. Make a change on the Java file `sunix-quarkus-demo/src/main/java/org/sunix/QuarkusDemoResource.java`, use the code completion to perform a `"hello".toUpperCase();`.
+    4. Make a change on the Java file `hello-quarkus/src/main/java/com/example/QuarkusDemoResource.java`, use the code completion to perform a `"hello".toUpperCase();`.
 BEWARE, autosave may not be activated by default (File > Auto Save)
-    5. Don't forget to update the test `sunix-quarkus-demo/src/test/java/org/sunix/QuarkusDemoResourceTest.java`
+    5. Don't forget to update the test `hello-quarkus/src/test/java/com/example/QuarkusDemoResourceTest.java`
     6. Refreshing the app tab page, it should display `HELLO`
-    7. Stop it : `pkill java`
+    7. Stop it : Ctrl-C
     8. Package the app into a classic java app (optional)
     9. Package the app into a tiny executable by running the native compilation `package -Pnative`, it will take a while ....
 - `quarkus-runner`: which is based on `registry.fedoraproject.org/fedora-minimal`